Kutna Hora - Discover More Of This Town In The Medieval Kingdom

 Glamping under a castle at Maleov Camp allows you to experience life as a prince.
 This'medieval glamour camp' is located within a five-minute drive from Kutna Hora, under the shadow of the Tvrz Maleov stronghold, which is perched high over a reservoir of the river Vrchlice.

-The luxury tents tucked beneath it are white canvas constructions complete with wooden flooring, mattresses with soft linens, and a storage chest, and are supposed to replicate what aristocracy would stay in when traveling with the army.
+The famous Tvrz Malešov during day time The luxury tents tucked beneath it are white canvas constructions complete with wooden flooring, mattresses with soft linens, and a storage chest, and are supposed to replicate what aristocracy would stay in when traveling with the army.
 Each includes a beautiful private bathroom with hot showers, a toilet, and medieval artwork.

 Guests can enjoy a hearty meal at the on-site tavern, visit the museum detailing Maleov's history, grab a drink at the Pátelsk Pivovar Maleov brewery, which serves up craft beers made in-house, or explore the castle, which has a tranquil courtyard with a fountain, large rooms decorated with period furniture, and stunning panoramic views.